NicolasFlamel1/MWC-Pay/README.md

 * Response: PNG image of the QR code containing the JSON `{"Recipient Address":"http://example.com","Amount":"123.456"}`

 ### Privacy Considerations
-The following should be taken into consideration to ensure that one's privacy is preserved when running MWC Pay:
+The following should be taken into consideration if one wants to preserve their privacy when running MWC Pay:
 1. Don't use an address for the `-s, --tor_socks_proxy_address` command line argument that requires performing a DNS request to a third-party DNS server to resolve its IP address or requires sending packets through an unencrypted third-party network to connect to it.
 2. Don't use an address for the `-a, --private_address` command line argument that requires performing a DNS request to a third-party DNS server to resolve its IP address or requires sending packets through an unencrypted third-party network to connect to it.
 3. Don't use an address for the `-e, --public_address` command line argument that requires performing a DNS request to a third-party DNS server to resolve its IP address or requires sending packets through an unencrypted third-party network to connect to it.